Hyperbolization theorem: Manifolds that do not fiber over the circle

 Otal (1998) and Kapovich (2009) gave proofs of Thurston's theorem for the generic case of manifolds that do not fiber over the circle.

 The idea of the proof is to cut a Haken manifold M along an incompressible surface, to obtain a new manifold N. By induction one assumes that the interior of N has a hyperbolic structure, and the problem is to modify it so that it can be extended to the boundary of N and glued together.
 Thurston showed that this follows from the existence of a fixed point for a map of Teichmuller space called the skinning map.
-The core of the proof of the geometrization theorem is to prove that if N is not an interval bundle over a surface and M is an atoroidal then the skinning map has a fixed point.
+The core of the proof of the geometrization theorem is to prove that if N is not an interval bundle over a surface and M is atoroidal then the skinning map has a fixed point.
 (If N is an interval bundle then the skinning map has no fixed point, which is why one needs a separate argument when M fibers over the circle.)
 McMullen (1990) gave a new proof of the existence of a fixed point of the skinning map.